|Nutrition Facts (per serving)|

 Put the 1/4 cup of yogurt in a small bowl and add about 1 cup of the warm milk.
 Whisk to blend and then whisk it into the rest of the warm milk.
 Put the inner pot back in the Instant Pot and place the lid on the pot (again, it doesn't matter if it is on seal or vent).
 Choose yogurt and adjust to the "normal" setting.
 Set the time for 8 hours or longer.
 Longer will produce a tangier yogurt.

-When the time is up, remove the inner pot and transfer it to the refrigerator to cool.
+When the time is up, remove the inner pot and let cool to room temperature, then transfer to the refrigerator to cool completely.
 When the yogurt has cooled, spoon it into half-pint or 1-pint jars.
 Store the yogurt in the refrigerator for up to 10 to 14 days.

 - The starter yogurt must have live cultures.
 Check the label to make sure.